Preview & Edit

 [...]

-This poignantly tender feeling for some beautiful, precious, fragile and perishable object has a warmth about it which the sentiment of national grandeur altogether lacks.
-The vital current which inspires it is a perfectly pure one, and is charged with an extraordinary intensity.
+This poignantly tender feeling for some beautiful, precious, fragile, and perishable object has a warmth about it which the sentiment of national grandeur altogether lacks.
+The vital current which inspires it is a perfectly pure one and is charged with an extraordinary intensity.
 Isn't a man easily capable of acts of heroism to protect his children, or his aged parents?

 If compassion is the metal of rootedness, how is that achieved?
 How do you make people care?
 Weil suggested moral, social, and political orientation towards a higher code of obligations.

 The notion of obligations comes before that of rights, which is subordinate and relative to the former.
 A right is not effectual by itself, but only in relation to the obligation to which it corresponds, the effective exercise of a right springing not from the individual who possesses it, but from other men who consider themselves as being under a certain obligation towards him.
 Recognition of an obligation makes it effectual.
-An obligation which goes unrecognized by anybody loses none of the full force of its existence.
-A right which goes unrecognized by anybody is not worth very much.
+An obligation that goes unrecognized by anybody loses none of the full force of its existence.
+A right that goes unrecognized by anybody is not worth very much.

 [...]

 Rights are always found to be related to certain conditions.
 Obligations alone remain independent of conditions.
-They belong to a realm situated above all conditions, because it is situated above this world...
-The realm of what is eternal, universal, unconditional is other than the one conditioned by facts, and different ideas hold sway there, ones which are related to the most secret recesses of the human soul.
+They belong to a realm situated above all conditions because it is situated above this world...
+The realm of what is eternal, universal, and unconditional is other than the one conditioned by facts, and different ideas hold sway there, ones which are related to the most secret recesses of the human soul.

 Although Weil was deeply spiritual, a converted Catholic, her notion of realms is universally applied.
 Mary Oliver called it "the eternal"; Emerson referred to it as "Something," and in my opinion, W. B. Yeats referred to it as a "contemplation of what is difficult."
-It is a belief that something is outside mortal scope (a being, a body, a language, a law...) and that something is more significant, grander, purer, and brighter than anything else.
+It is a belief that something is outside the mortal scope (a being, a body, a language, a law...) and that something is more significant, grander, purer, and brighter than anything else.

 To this something, Weil was convinced, we are obligated.
 But she admits that it could only grow roots when expressed through "the medium of Man's earthly needs."

 On this point, the human conscious has never varied.
 Thousands of years ago, the Egyptians believed that no soul could justify itself after death unless it could say: I never let any one suffer from hunger.'
-All Christians know they are liable to hear Christ himself say to them one day: I was an hungered, and ye gave me meat.'...
-To no matter whom the question may be put in general terms, nobody is of the opinion that any man is innocent, if, possessing food himself in abundance and finding some one on his doorstep three parts dead from hunger, he brushes past without giving him anything.
+All Christians know they are liable to hear Christ himself say to them one day: I was hungered, and ye gave me meat.'...
+To no matter whom the question may be put in general terms, nobody thinks that any man is innocent, if, possessing food himself in abundance and finding some one on his doorstep three parts dead from hunger, he brushes past without giving him anything.

 So it is an eternal obligation towards the human being not to let him suffer from hunger when one has the chance of coming to his assistance.